Optimal design of experiments to identify latent behavioral types: Optimal Experimental Design: Implementation

 \subsection{Performance Evaluation}

-We compared the effectiveness of our Parameter-Sampled GPUCB-PE modification to a grid search of the landscape, and a summary of the results is shown in Fig. \ref{fig:algo_performance}.
-The algorithmic improvements we have made to the optimal design procedure laid out in El-Gamal \& Palfrey (1996) to construct an information surface that maintains the same general contours as well as precisely the same global maximum value as the original algorithm.
+We compared the effectiveness of our Parameter-Sampled GPUCB-PE algorithm to a grid search of the landscape and a random search (Fig.~\ref{fig:algo_performance}).
+The algorithmic improvements we have made to the optimal design procedure laid out in El-Gamal \& Palfrey (1996) constructs an information surface that maintains the same general contours and precisely the same global maximum value as the original algorithm (compare Fig.~\ref{fig:gpucbpe} and \ref{fig:replic}).
 This allows us to rapidly understand the role that particular combinations of experimental design parameters play in determining how \textit{informative} an experiment is.
-Furthermore, it is able to do it considerably faster than the traditional Grid Search approach, here evaluated by iteratively constructing grids of larger size (see inset in Fig. \ref{fig:algo_performance}).
-Note that Grid approach can be insufficient for finding the precise optimal design because the exact coordinate of the maximum value might be between the cells of the grid.
-The implications of this are discussed further in Section \ref{sec_discussion}.
+Furthermore, it is able to do it considerably faster than the traditional grid-search approach, evaluated here by iteratively constructing larger size grids (see inset in Fig.~\ref{fig:algo_performance}).
+A key limitation of the grid-search approach, in addition to being slow, is that the coordinate of the global maximum value could--and indeed does--fall between the cells of the grid.
+Thus, even with a very fine grid, it never finds a solution as good as the GPUCB-PE.
+The GPUCB-PE algorithm performs significantly better than Random and Grid search, achieving the lowest regret and achieving it fast.
+Statistical analysis confirms that the regret of GPUCB-PE is significantly lower than Random starting iteration 30 until Random search incidentally discovers the true global maximum at approximately iteration 275 (t-test, comparison of means $p<10^{-10}$ at iteration 30).